Well, research shows a lot might be wrong with it.

 The produce is starting to come in.
 Harvested the garlic planted in September last year.
 The peas are snapping delicious picked straight from the six foot high vines.
 The tomatoes are tall and laden with fairly large fruit.

 Apples are developing after being well pollinated by the Mason bees.
 The flowers enchant me on a regular basis.

 I could go on and on.
 I'm spending way too much time just being these days.
 But one garden event brought me to tears of wonder this week.

-The bubbler water feature pictured here has become a gathering place for bathing birds.
 They usually dunk themselves in the lower part of it.
 The water bubbles up through the centre, flows gently down the sides and then recirculates.

 I was sitting quietly, just looking outside when a little hummer arrived.

 It hovered and took a delicate sip of the cool water.
 Then it was tempted to paddle a little further to the bubbles.
 All of a sudden it threw caution to the winds, and submerged itself, doing little barrel rolls in the shallow, bubbling water on the top.

 It was one of the sweetest things I've witnessed!

 I didn't dare move, so no picture, but I wish y’all could have seen it.

 After about a minute it rose up out of the bubbles, shook the water off, and sped away like a jet propelled Tinkerbell!